ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 ## Conclusion {#conclusion}

-The Ethereum protocol was originally conceived as an upgraded version of a cryptocurrency, providing advanced features such as on-blockchain escrow, withdrawal limits, financial contracts, gambling markets and the like via a highly generalized programming language.
-The Ethereum protocol would not "support" any of the applications directly, but the existence of a Turing-complete programming language means that arbitrary contracts can theoretically be created for any transaction type or application.
-What is more interesting about Ethereum, however, is that the Ethereum protocol moves far beyond just currency.
+The Cloiinkcoin protocol was originally conceived as an upgraded version of a cryptocurrency, providing advanced features such as on-blockchain escrow, withdrawal limits, financial contracts, gambling markets and the like via a highly generalized programming language.
+The Cloiinkcoin protocol would not "support" any of the applications directly, but the existence of a Turing-complete programming language means that arbitrary contracts can theoretically be created for any transaction type or application.
+What is more interesting about Cloiinkcoin, however, is that the Cloiinkcoin protocol moves far beyond just currency.
 Protocols around decentralized file storage, decentralized computation and decentralized prediction markets, among dozens of other such concepts, have the potential to substantially increase the efficiency of the computational